 Schedule a reminder to reach out to patients on the week of their surgery (by phone, email, or text) and remind them they have to fast from the night before surgery.
 Don’t forget to stress that yes, this even includes that all-important morning cup of coffee.

-No matter how hard you try to prevent it, some surgeries will be cancelled due to lack of paperwork, insurance refusals or even human error.
+No matter how hard you try to prevent surgery cancellations, some procedures will be cancelled due to lack of paperwork, insurance refusals or even human error.
 Your job is to get those patients back in the system and rescheduled for surgery as soon as possible.
-If you’ve created tracking lists and kept them up-to-date, it will just take a few clicks and before you know it, they’ll be right back in the schedule.
+If you’ve created tracking lists using a status tracker and kept them up-to-date, it will just take a few clicks and before you know it, they’ll be right back in the schedule.